-Background and Objectives: There is no evidence on antioxidant-rich diets in preventing hypertension in heatexposed workers.
-We aimed to evaluate the effects of formula supplemented with vitamin C (Vit C) and hawthorn beverage on reducing blood pressure (BP) and oxidative stress levels in heat-exposed workers.
-Methods and Study Design: In the 40-day cluster-randomized controlled trial, four heat-exposed shift-teams were enrolled and randomly assigned to the intervention and control groups.
-The intervention group was given one Vit C tablet (130 mg) and a 500 mL hawthorn beverage containing 278.7 mg flavonoids daily whereas the control group was given 500 mL of slightly salted water daily; both groups were provided education on a healthy diet.
-BP and creatinine-corrected urinary 8-isoprostane-prostaglandin F2a (8-iso-PGF2a/Cr) concentrations were assessed at baseline, Day 17 (only BP) and Day 41, respectively.
-Results: Compared with the control group, the systolic BP (SBP), diastolic BP (DBP), and log10-transformed 8-iso-PGF2a/Cr in the intervention group decreased by 7.41 mmHg, 7.93 mmHg and 0.232, respectively, from baseline to day 41 (all p < 0.05).
-When comparing BP levels at baseline, DBP in the intervention group was reduced by 5.46 mmHg when compared to control (p<0.05) among participants with lower baseline BP; SBP and DBP experienced reductions of 9.74 and 9.22 mmHg among participants with higher baseline BP (both p < 0.05).
-Conclusions: Supplementation of Vit C and flavonoids rich hawthorn beverage to heat-exposed workers prevented elevated BP caused by heat exposure which may be attributed to its oxidative stress inhibition effects.
+Background and Objectives: There is no evidence on rich-antioxidants diet in preventing hypertension in heat-exposed workers.
+We aimed to evaluate the effects of formula supplemented with vitamin C (VC) and hawthorn beverage on reducing blood pressure (BP) and oxidative stress levels in heat-exposed workers.
+Methods and Study Design: In the 40day cluster-randomized controlled trial, four heat-exposed shift-teams were enrolled and randomly assigned to the intervention and control groups.
+The intervention group was given one VC tablet with 130.0 mg VC and a 500 mL hawthorn beverage with 278.7 mg flavonoids per day, the control group was given 500 mL of slightly salted water per day, and both groups were given healthy diet education.
+BP and creatinine-corrected urinary 8-isoprostaneprostaglandin F2α (8-iso-PGF2α/Cr) concentrations were assessed at baseline, Day 17 (only BP) and Day 41, respectively.
+Results: Compared with the control group, the systolic BP (SBP), diastolic BP (DBP), and log10-transformed 8-iso-PGF2α/Cr in the intervention group decreased by 7.41 mmHg, 7.93 mmHg and 0.232, respectively, from baseline to day 41 (all p<0.05).
+When considering baseline BP levels, compared with the control group, DBP in the intervention group was reduced by 5.46 mmHg (p<0.05) among participants with lower baseline BP, and SBP and DBP experienced reductions of 9.74 and 9.22 mmHg among participants with higher baseline BP (both p < 0.05).
+Conclusions: The intervention involving the supplementation of VC and hawthorn beverage rich in flavonoids to heat-exposed workers had prevented the elevated BP caused by heat exposure and this might through its inhibition of oxidative stress.